Menu

 The difference between Nana Akufo-Addo and his MPs 94,510

 The parliamentary election generated a lot of interest for the followers of the two dominant parties in the constituency.
-Whiles the NDC touted its achievements through its Green Book the NPP chaps felt that the NDC government was too corrupt and incompetent.
+While the NDC touted its achievements through its Green Book, the NPP chaps felt that the NDC government was too corrupt and incompetent.
 The two front runners for the seat, the incumbent MP at the time, Hon.
 Ignatius Baffour Awuah and Hon.
 Justice Samuel Adjei, also the Deputy Regional Minister at the time, both were confident of winning the seat.
-Incidentally, the two of them Old Boys of Susec, Baffour pursued his “O” Level at Susec and Justice pursued his ‘’A’’ Level there.
+Incidentally, the two of them Old Boys of Susec, Baffour pursued his "O" Level at Susec, and Justice pursued his "A" Level there.

-The results as captured in the above table, the NPP candidate was given a landslide endorsement by the constituents contrary to the false hope the NDC chaps had nursed prior to the 2016 parliamentary election in the constituency, that their candidate was the favorite and was likely to snatch the seat.
-An NDC Communicator on a popular radio political talk show in Sunyani, likened the Hon.
-Justice Samuel Adjei to the Great Boxer, Mohammed Ali of blessed memory and claimed that Justice Adjei would pull a surprise, he would be a shocker, he would stink like the bee and so on and so forth.
-Very typical of their style of communication, usually casting aspersions, innuendoes and insinuating in loaded questions to smear others particularly political opponents, the Communicator trickled himself and laughed.
+Their style of communication is very typical, usually casting aspersions and innuendoes and insinuating in loaded questions to smear others, particularly political opponents.
+The communicator trickled himself and laughed.
 In the end, it turned out to be utopian ideas because the facts available suggest that the Hon.
-Justice Samuel Adjei is so far the NDC candidate who has suffered the worst defeat in the parliamentary history of the Sunyani West Constituency with the margin of 11526.
+Justice Samuel Adjei is so far the NDC candidate who has suffered the worst defeat in the parliamentary history of the Sunyani West Constituency with a margin of 11526.

 BRIEF HISTORY OF NPP PARLIAMENTARY PRIMARIES IN THE SUNYANI WEST CONSTITUENCY

 The Sunyani West Constituency was carved out of the erstwhile Sunyani Constituency as one of the new two hundred constituencies to return Ghana to a civilian administration in 1993.
-When the ban on party politics was left on 18th May, 1992, the various political movements started operating formally as political parties in Ghana.
-One such group was the Danquah-Busia Fun Club which metamorphosed into the New Patriotic Party (NPP).
+When the ban on party politics was left on May 18, 1992, the various political movements started operating formally as political parties in Ghana.
+One such group was the Danquah-Busia Fun Club, which metamorphosed into the New Patriotic Party (NPP).

 After three successful terms as a member of parliament for the constituency, Hon.
 Kwadwo Adjei Darko graciously bowed out and ended his parliamentary career after the 2008 general elections.